piko-framework/piko-framework.github.io/docs/requests.md

 ## Request parameters

 Piko offers the possibility to retrieve parameters from URI.
-In the configuration, you have to specify parameters in the right part of the route separed with the pipe character `|`.
+In the configuration, you have to specify parameters in the right part of the route separated with the pipe character `|`.
 Use coma to separate parameters.

 This example show how to extract an username parameter from the URI: